SmartSim and SmartRedis

 Examples

-The Fall 2023 ALCF User Hands-On Workshop repository also contains information on how to use SmartSim and NekRS-ML on Polaris, but note the instructions are specfic to the Fall of 2023.
+The Fall 2023 ALCF User Hands-On Workshop repository also contains information on how to use SmartSim and NekRS-ML on Polaris, but note that some of the instructions are specific to the Fall of 2023.

 Notes